 The Cost of "Good Enough"

-For many beverage distributors and bottlers, route accounting is the "silent" profit killer.
-When you rely on manual data entry, paper-based reconciliation, and static routing, you aren't just losing time—you’re losing visibility.
+For many beverage distributors and bottlers, traditional route accounting is the "silent" profit killer.
+When you rely on manual data entry, paper-based reconciliation, and static routing, You're losing time as well as visibility.
 As your portfolio grows and SKU proliferation increases, "good enough" processes start to crack.

 Optimizing your route accounting and delivery logistics isn't just about digitizing paperwork; it’s about creating a seamless flow of data from the warehouse to the shelf and back again.